pradnyas5/fall-research/data_generation.md

     compressed_image -> image-transport -> image_raw (decompressed)  or vice-versa

-- kimera_vio_ros node subscribes to the raw image data and processed it further to the Kimera-Multi pipeline.
+- kimera_vio_ros node subscribes to the raw image data and processes it further to the Kimera-Multi pipeline.

 ## ROS Wrappers for Hardware